 Progress is something that parents of typical kids take for granted.
 While not every kid is an honor roll student, most parents can reasonably assume that when their kids go to school each day, that they will be taught the curriculum and that they will reasonably progress through the grade levels.
 Not us.

 We cannot be sure that our kids will make progress.
 Further more, they may even regress.

-Some comments made by moms in the group:
+Some comments made by moms in the IEP Facebook group:

 - I do not believe the team is telling us the truth about what my daughter is doing everyday.
-I do not believe she is receiving the services as listed in her IEP.
+She is not receiving the services as listed in her IEP.
 I do not believe this school really wants her and they are doing everything in their power to make us walk away and choose another placement.

 - My son is in the 11th grade, the high school he attends, has not followed his IEP, he has very few credits to graduate.
 I have meeting after meeting, I talk to his teachers an they try to say he is not doing the work, he has broke down while crying and said he just does not get it.